 The Certificate in Biblical Languages is designed to ground students in responsible exegetical and hermeneutical engagement with the Christian scriptures.
 The goal of this certificate is to provide students these critically important skills for a lifetime of effective biblical study.
+We offer residential and/or online instruction in the biblical languages.

 Program Syllabus - Certificate in Biblical Languages